tirabo/Algoritmos-y-Programacion/2021/ejercicios/ejercicios.md

 ### Back to Home?

-Mubashir has started his journey from home.
+Pedro has started his journey from home.
 Given a string of directions (N=North, W=West, S=South, E=East), he will walk for one minute in each direction.
 Determine whether a set of directions will lead him back to the starting position or not.